uoitsci/pi-labs/content/lab/gpio.md

 In our previous example we demonstrated the usage of a GPIO pin as output.
 In order to demonstrate using a GPIO pin for input, we are going to extend the previous example to make the LED blink when a button is pressed.

 Start with the circuit from Example 1.
 Insert a momentary pushbutton switch into the breadboard.
-Connect one terminal to pin #11 and another to +3.3V.
+Connect one terminal to pin #11 (which corresponds to GPIO#17) and another to +3.3V.

 Your circuit should be similar to the following.